tinkoff-mobile-tech/TinkoffConcurrency/Development/Source/Documentation.docc/CombineBindings.md

 which filters a sequence to only emit even integers.
-This example replaces the [Subscribers.Sink](https://developer.apple.com/documentation/combine/subscribers/sink) subscriber with a `for`-`await`-`in` loop that iterates over the ``TCAsyncPublisher`` provided by the `asyncValues` property.
+This example replaces the [Subscribers.Sink](https://developer.apple.com/documentation/combine/subscribers/sink) subscriber with a `for`-`await`-`in` loop that iterates over the ``TCAsyncPublisher`` provided by the ``TinkoffConcurrency/Combine/Publisher/asyncValues-9cr4h`` property.

 ```swift
     let numbers: [Int] = [1, 2, 3, 4, 5]